bradj/bradjanke.com/content/about/index.md

 I created MTN as a consulting umbrella.
 While working as a consultant I've been able to accomplish the following:

 * Worked on open source Terraform modules and cloud transformation to AWS during a stint at [Cloud Posse](https://github.com/cloudposse/)
-* Simultaneously managed relationships with several clients which involved outlining problem areas, creating resolution plans, and executing on my own or while guiding client engineers.
+* Simultaneously managed relationships with several clients which involved outlining problem areas, creating resolution plans, and executing on my own or while guiding client engineers
-* Projects largely revolved around AWS infrastructure management via Terraform.
+* Projects largely revolved around AWS infrastructure management via Terraform
-* Clients typically had no or little TF experience which allowed me to provide TF training while delivering solutions.
+* Clients typically had no or little Terraform experience which allowed me to provide Terraform training while delivering solutions
-* Focused on fragmented or non-existent CICD pipelines (mostly Jenkins and Github Actions) with the goal of eliminating as many manual steps as possible.
+* Focused on fragmented or non-existent CICD pipelines (mostly Jenkins and Github Actions) with the goal of automating as much as possible

 ## Optum - Lead Software Engineer
 June 2020 - February 2021

 * Designed and led the implementation of a new Event Driven PII Data Ingestion and Validation solution in Azure.
 This solution utilizes Data Factory to orchestrate Databricks and Azure Functions to run preliminary validation pipelines.
 Data Factory pipelines are generated from client configurations.
 Client configurations are managed by non-technical users so engineering time is spent on the platform.
 * Implemented serverless validation pipeline using Azure Function Apps.
 Pipeline is triggered by Storage events.
-Monitored via Log Analytics and App Insights.
+Monitored via Log Analytics and App Insights
 * File level validation is performed across several batches where each batch can consist of 100s of GB of data
 * Spark jobs handles row level validation so that we can more easily distribute load across the Azure Databricks cluster
 * All Azure infrastructure is managed by Terraform